Skip to content

 Validation

 When save() is called, constraints defined via decorators are automatically validated.
-If validation fails, a ValidationError is thrown.
+If validation fails, a ValidationError is thrown before any SQL is executed -- no invalid data ever reaches the database.

 typescript